deepfence/terraform-aws-cloud-scanner/README.md

 ### - Organizational

-Deepfence workload will be deployed in a separate member account.
-A read only role in all other accounts will be assumed to perform scan in all the accounts
+Deepfence workload will be deployed in a separate member account while scanning will be done in multiple member accounts.

-Please check out below to implement the same:
+Following are three methods to deploy the same:

 - [`./examples/organizational-deploy-with-member-account-access-pre-created`](https://github.com/deepfence/terraform-aws-cloud-scanner/tree/main/examples/organizational-deploy-with-member-account-access-pre-created)
 - [`./examples/organizational-deploy-with-member-account-read-only-access-creation`](https://github.com/deepfence/terraform-aws-cloud-scanner/tree/main/examples/organizational-deploy-with-member-account-read-only-access-creation)